-The multicolored Asian lady beetle was introduced into the United States from Asia to control aphids, scale and other crop pests from 1978 to 1981.
-It is now widely distributed throughout the nation and is frequently seen here in Tennessee.
+The multicolored Asian lady beetle was introduced into the United States from Asia to control aphids, scale, and other crop pests from 1978 to 1981.
+It is now widely distributed from Mississippi to the Midwest, Southwest, and Pacific Northwest.
 Asian lady beetles may enter homes in large numbers and have become consistent overwintering pests in buildings and homes.
-They are often confused for ladybugs, but are typically a bit bigger and darker in color.

 Asian Lady Beetle Habitat